Douglas B. Warlick

 Founding and Principal Attorney

-Doug Warlick has been a self-employed family law attorney nearly since the time that he was licensed in 1981.
-He began his career in Cook County where he served as a conflicts attorney in the Cook County Juvenile Courts, representing countless parents or children for over ten years.
-In 1989, Doug moved to DuPage County where he practiced for the next ten years, always active in the DuPage County Bar Association as a volunteer legal aid attorney, photo editor, actor and contributor to the annual Judge’s Nite legal aid fundraiser for nearly 20 years, and committee chair of the matrimonial law committee and the children’s advocacy committee.
+Doug Warlick has been a family law attorney since the time that he was licensed in 1981.
+He began his career in Cook County where he served as a conflicts attorney for over ten years in the Cook County Juvenile Courts, representing countless parents or children.
+In 1982, Mr. Warlick was trained to handle domestic violence matters and orders of protection under the newly enacted Illinois Domestic Violence Act.
+Subsequently, in 1989, Doug moved to DuPage County where he was very actively involved in the DuPage County Bar Association as a volunteer legal aid attorney, photo editor, actor and contributor to the annual Judge’s Nite legal aid fundraiser for nearly 20 years, and also the committee chair of the matrimonial law committee and the children’s advocacy committee.

-Moreover, Mr. Warlick’s commitment to serve indigent clients is timeless.
+Moreover, throughout Mr. Warlick’s illustrious career he has always given back as exemplified by his willingness to serve indigent clients.
 He has handled countless cases for DuPage County legal aid and Administer Justice and he continues to accept pro bono cases for Prairie State Legal Services.
-He also continues to provide financial support to several bar associations that provide legal services to financially disadvantaged folks.
-That commitment was instilled in him in 1982 when he worked as a pro bono attorney to help battered women through the Chicago Bar Association just after the Illinois Domestic Violence Act was enacted.
+He also continues to provide financial support to several bar associations that provide legal services to the financially disadvantaged.
+That commitment was instilled in him in 1982 when he worked as a pro bono attorney to help battered women through the Chicago Bar Association's program just after the Illinois Domestic Violence Act was enacted.

 Family Law Mediator, 1995